-Through simple, communal living, volunteers learn to care for self and others.
-In addition to their service placements, QVS volunteers will share living space, meals, care for the home, and all aspects of day to day life.
+Through simple, communal living, Fellows learn to care for self and others.
+In addition to their service placements, QVS Fellows will share living space, meals, care for the home, and all aspects of day to day life.
 They will construct a "community covenant" – an agreement guiding interactions in the house, using Friends worshipful discernment practices.
 Connections to the local Friends meeting or church and to the wider QVS Network offer support to this process in a variety of ways.
-The lessons learns through participation in intentional community will stay with volunteers for the rest of their lives.
+Through participation in intentional community and programming, QVS supplies and supports Fellows with tools and practices they will use the rest of their lives.

 At the heart of the year is a deep emphasis on reflection.
 In regular one-on-one meetings with a spiritual nurturer, in a structured group setting with housemates, through practices such as journaling, and in many informal ways, volunteers will find both the space and the supportive context to engage difficult questions that arise through the inevitable crossing of boundaries of perceived difference, and encountering "The Other."
 Fellows will learn to hold both outward and inward challenges up to the Light, and to articulate how their perspectives may change as a result of these experiences.
 Throughout the year, Fellows will find resources in the witness and experience of Friends both past and present.
 Particular attention is given in these exercises and relationships to places of stretching or challenge as the Fellow's spiritual understanding shifts and deepens to engage the injustice, inequality, privilege, and suffering that is an inevitable part of work for social justice and to learn skills to sustain them on this journey for the long haul.

 We have service houses of 6-8 Fellows in four service cities.

 Atlanta, GA | Boston, MA | Philadelphia, PA | Portland, OR